top of page

 How to implement:

-• Mini Whiteboards: Pupils write answers simultaneously, encouraging participation and allowing quick formative assessment.
+• Mini Whiteboards: Pupils write answers simultaneously.
+This encourages participation and allows for quick formative assessment.

-• Random Selection: Use name-sticks in a cup or digital spinners to call on pupils unpredictably, ensuring everyone stays alert.
+• Random Selection: Use name-sticks or digital spinners to call on pupils unpredictably.
+This ensures everyone stays alert.

 7. Leverage Technology Wisely

-Why it works: Digital tools can streamline classroom routines, track behaviour data and provide engaging stimuli when used judiciously.
+Why it works: Digital tools can streamline classroom routines and provide engaging stimuli when used judiciously.

 How to implement:

-• Class Charts or Go4Schools: Log positive and negative behaviours in real time to identify patterns and intervene early.
+• Class Charts or Go4Schools: Log positive and negative behaviours in real-time.
+This helps identify patterns and intervention strategies.

-• Engagement Apps: Platforms such as Nearpod or Kahoot! turn quizzes into interactive games, sustaining attention.
+• Engagement Apps: Platforms like Nearpod or Kahoot! turn quizzes into interactive games that sustain attention.

-• Digital Timers and Music: Use timers for timed activities and calm background music during independent work to signal atmosphere changes.
+• Digital Timers and Music: Use timers for timed activities.
+Calm background music during independent work signals changes in atmosphere.

 8. Consistent Consequences and Rewards

-Why it works: Pupils need to know that rules apply equally to all, and that positive efforts are recognised.
+Why it works: Pupils need to know that rules apply equally to everyone.
+They also benefit from recognition of positive efforts.

 How to implement:

-1. Simple, Transparent Systems: For example, a “traffic light” for behaviour warnings culminating in a restorative conversation rather than detention by default.
+1. Simple, Transparent Systems: Implement a “traffic light” system for behaviour warnings.
+This culminates in a restorative conversation rather than detention by default.

-2. Positive Reward Schemes: Use a points system redeemable for privileges (e.g. choosing a class activity).
+2. Positive Reward Schemes: Use a points system redeemable for privileges, such as choosing a class activity.

-3. Whole-Class Incentives: Celebrate collective achievements—“If our class earns 200 positive notes this week, we’ll have an extended reading session on Friday.”
+3. Whole-Class Incentives: Celebrate collective achievements—e.g., “If our class earns 200 positive notes this week, we’ll have an extended reading session on Friday.”

 Whole-School and Trust-Level Support

-While individual teachers can implement these hacks, a consistent, school-wide approach is far more powerful:
+While individual teachers can implement these hacks, a consistent, school-wide approach is far more powerful.
+Here are key approaches for schools:

-1. Clear Behaviour Policy: Ensure policies are co-created with staff, pupils and parents, updated annually and communicated regularly.
+1. Clear Behaviour Policy: Ensure policies are co-created with staff, pupils, and parents.
+Update them annually and communicate them regularly.

-2. Regular Training: INSET days dedicated to behaviour management strategies and sharing best practice across departments.
+2. Regular Training: Dedicate INSET days to behaviour management strategies.
+Share best practices across departments.

-3. Data-Driven Interventions: Analyse behaviour logs to identify trends (times of day, particular lessons or groups) and target support accordingly.
+3. Data-Driven Interventions: Analyze behaviour logs to identify trends—such as specific times of day, particular lessons, or groups—and target support accordingly.

-4. Wellbeing Support for Staff: Recognise that managing challenging classes is draining—provide mentoring, counselling and peer-support networks.
+4. Wellbeing Support for Staff: Recognize that managing challenging classes is draining.
+Offer mentoring, counselling, and peer-support networks to help.

 Conclusion

 Classroom management is both an art and a science.
-Teachers can transform challenging behaviour into learning opportunities by establishing clear routines, building positive relationships, using strategic seating, and applying research-informed techniques, such as least intrusive interventions and restorative practices.
-Supported by whole-school policies and ongoing professional development, these “hacks” not only curb disruptions but also cultivate a culture of respect, engagement and academic success.
+Teachers can transform challenging behaviour into learning opportunities.
+By establishing clear routines, building positive relationships, using strategic seating, and applying research-informed techniques, they create a respectful classroom.
+Supported by whole-school policies and ongoing professional development, these strategies curb disruptions.
+They also cultivate a culture of engagement and academic success.

-At Aston Education, we partner with schools and trusts across England to recruit outstanding teachers and support staff who champion such evidence-based practices.
+At Aston Education, we partner with schools and trusts across England.
+Our goal is to recruit outstanding teachers and support staff who champion evidence-based practices.
 To discover how we can assist your school in attracting committed professionals, visit www.astoneeducation.co.uk.

-By cracking down on behaviour issues with empathy, consistency and innovation, schools can unlock every pupil’s potential—and make teaching a more rewarding endeavour.
+By addressing behaviour issues with empathy, consistency, and innovation, schools can unlock every pupil’s potential.
+This not only enhances their learning experience but also makes teaching a more rewarding endeavour.

 bottom of page